ryotaohara/Portfolio/README.md

 **DemandForecasting.png**
 - Overview of an end-to-end architecture built from scratch for demand forecasting.
 - Below describes each system's role:
-  - S3 as the data lake
+  - Amazon S3 as the data lake
   - Snowflake as the data warehouse/mart
   - AWS Lambda as the data pipeline between the data lake and the data warehouse
   - Tableau as the visualisation tool for the forecasting results